HumanCompatibleAI/learning_biases/README.md

 ## Code

-Note that for SIMPLE baseline only gridsizes of 8 & 14 work.
+Note that for **SIMPLE** baseline only gridsizes of 8 & 14 work.

+To run benchmark testing, run `python run_benchmarks.py --low LOW --high HIGH` etc.

 ### Gridworlds